anoble2020/triggerframework/README.md

 1. Ensure ITriggerHandler, TriggerDispatcher, and TriggerHandler classes are deployed to your org (in that order).
 2. Create an instance handler class (such as OpportunityTriggerHandler), which extends TriggerHandler.
-Have a look at the WorkOrderTriggerHandler class above for a working example.
+Have a look at the ExampleTriggerHandler class above for a working example.
 3. Add logic for the methods you require.
 For example, if you want some beforeInsert logic, add it to the beforeInsert method in your instance handler class.
 4. Create a trigger for your object which fires on all events (before/after insert, before/after update, before/after delete, etc.)
 5. Call the static TriggerDispatcher.Run method from your trigger.
 Pass it a new instance of your instance handler class as an argument.